Ichinoseki Station: History

 Ichinoseki Station opened on April 16, 1890 on what is now the Tōhoku Main Line.
 Service on the Ōfunato Line started from July 26, 1925, and on the Tōhoku Shinkansen from June 23, 1982.
 The station was absorbed into the JR East network upon the privatization of the Japanese National Railways (JNR) on April 1, 1987.

 Passenger statistics

-In fiscal 2018, the station was used by an average of 4,398 passengers daily (boarding passengers only).
+In fiscal year 2018, the station was used by an average of 4,398 passengers daily (boarding passengers only).